Last reviewed on 23 August 2023

 • Look at previous parent governor applicants – some excellent candidates may have just lost out in an election

-• If you still have their statement it'll demonstrate the skills they have, so you'll quickly be able to see if they fill a skills gap
+• If you still have their statement, this will demonstrate the skills they have, so you'll quickly be able to see if they might fill a skills gap

-• Ask your staff, parents and current local governors whether they have friends with the skills you’re looking for
+• Ask your staff, parents/carers and current local governors whether they have friends with the skills you’re looking for

-• Try your school alumni network if you have one – although you need to make sure your school has previously got the alumni's consent to contact them
+• Try your school alumni network if you have one – although you need to make sure your school has consent to contact them

 Think about diversity on your board